Sarah Vowell: Early life and education

-Sarah Vowell was born in Muskogee, Oklahoma on December 27, 1969.
-She has Swedish, Scottish and distant Cherokee ancestry.
+Sarah Vowell was born in Muskogee, Oklahoma, on December 27, 1969.
+She has Swedish, Scottish and Cherokee ancestry.
+She states that she is an enrolled citizen of the Cherokee Nation.
 Her family moved to Bozeman, Montana when she was eleven.
 She has a fraternal twin sister, Amy.
 Vowell graduated from Bozeman High School.
 She earned a BA from Montana State University in 1993 in Modern Languages and Literature, and an MA in Art History from the School of the Art Institute of Chicago in 1999.

 Career

 Writing

 Vowell's articles have been published in The Village Voice, Esquire, Spin Magazine, The New York Times, The Los Angeles Times, SF Weekly, and The Washington Post.
-She has been a regular contributor to the online magazine Salon.com, and was one of the original contributors to McSweeney's, participating in many of the quarterly's readings and shows.
+She has been a regular contributor to the online magazine Salon, and was one of the original contributors to McSweeney's, participating in many of the literary journal Timothy McSweeney's Quarterly Concerns readings and shows.

 Vowell's first book, Radio On: A Listener's Diary (1997), which featured her year-long diary of listening to the radio in 1995, caught the attention of This American Life host Ira Glass, and it led to Vowell becoming a frequent contributor to the show.
 Thereafter, segments on the show became the subjects for many of her subsequent published essays.
 Vowell's first essay collection was Take the Cannoli (2000), which was followed by The Partly Cloudy Patriot (2002).

 In 2005, Vowell served as a guest columnist for The New York Times during several weeks in July, briefly filling in for Maureen Dowd.
 She again served as a guest columnist in February 2006.
 Her book Assassination Vacation (2005) describes a road trip to tourist sites devoted to the murders of presidents Abraham Lincoln, James A. Garfield and William McKinley.
 Vowell's book, The Wordy Shipmates (2008), analyzes the settlement of the New England Puritans in America and their contributions to American history.
 Also in 2008, Vowell's essay about Montana appeared in the book State by State: A Panoramic Portrait of America.